 Gomez, L., Sherin, M., Griesdorn, J., & Finn, L. (2008) Creating Social Relationships: The Role of Technology in Pre-Service Teacher Preparation.
 Journal of Teacher Education.
 59, 117-131

 JoAnn Isken is currently the Associate Director of Academic Programs at UCLA.
 She recently retired as the Assistant Superintendent of Instruction at the Lennox School District.
 Since 1976, JoAnn has served in several education positions - first as a classroom teacher, then as a Reading Specialist, a Trainer of Teachers, and as a Principal at Jefferson and Moffett Elementary Schools, where both recieved the California Distinguished School Award.
 She was a State Approved External Evaluator for the State of California.
 Additionally, she has been an Instructor in graduate programs at UCLA and Pepperdine Universities and is currently teaching Transformational Leadership at Loyola Marymount University.
-She is a co-author of Developing Novice Teachers as Change Agents by Sheila Lane, Nancy Lacefield Paracini, and JoAnn Isken published by the Teacher Education Quarterly in 2003.
+She is a co-author of Developing Novice Teachers as Change Agents by Sheila Lane, Nancy Lacefield Parachini, and JoAnn Isken published by the Teacher Education Quarterly in 2003.
 In PLI, she co-teaches D 441A: Leadership of Core Practices: Instruction and Student Behavior.